CSCW 2026 Workshop Full-day workshop Nine organizers · academia + industry

 The Documentation Trap

-Why do documentation-based responses — AI use statements, detection tools, watermarking, provenance tracking — fall short, and what does this reveal?
-They assume the evidence needed for attribution exists and merely needs to be surfaced.
-What if it was never produced?
+\Why do documentation-based responses, such as AI use statements, detection tools, watermarking, and provenance tracking, fall short, and what does this reveal?
+They assume that the evidence needed for attribution already exists and merely needs to be surfaced.
+But what if that evidence was never produced?

 iii.